Secure Messengers - The 5 Best Alternatives to WhatsApp

 Risks

 Unlike most other services we've looked at here, Viber's risks far outweigh its benefits.
-Anyone who uses Viber sacrifices most of their privacy, allowing the company to gather pretty much whatever data it would like, not only from the individual user but also, their friends and contacts.
+Anyone who uses Viber compromises their privacy and allows the company to gather as much data as it would like, not only from the individual user but also, from their friends and contacts.

 Conclusion

 No one likes a snoop, whether an eavesdropper around the corner at work or a giant corporation on your smartphone.
-In an era where personal data has become a commodity, greater privacy is one of the real draws in a messenger app.
+In an era where personal data has become a commodity, enhanced privacy is a unique selling point in a messenger app.

 Even though WhatsApp and Viber have huge user bases and offer some protection, so far as privacy and data security are concerned, they're part of the problem.
-Owing to its lack of transparency, we also can't fully recommend Telegram either, even though it is easy to use.
+Owing to its lack of transparency, we also can't fully recommend Telegram either, even though it's easy to use.

-For anyone that wants to err on the side of caution, it makes sense to take Snowden's advice and use Signal.
-Should you be ready to invest a bit in your digital security, the Swiss service, Threema, places a premium on discretion.
+For those who want to err on the side of caution, take Snowden's advice and use Signal.
+Should you be ready to invest a bit in your digital security, the Swiss service, Threema, places a premium on anonymity.